jlegeny/clockwork/content/posts/2011-05-08-quick-access-to-the-last-public-url-of-a-file-in-dropbox.md

 date:   2011-05-08 08:00:14
 categories: Knacks
 tags:
-- bash
+- Shell
 - Dropbox
 - Linux
 ---

 I got bored to search for the url after uploading a file to the Dropbox's public folder.
-So I have hacked a quick shell script that takes the public url of the lastest file you uploaded to your public Dropbox folder and copies it to the clipboard.
+So I have hacked a quick shell script that takes the public url of the latest file you uploaded to your public Dropbox folder and copies it to the clipboard.
 I thought I could share:

 ```bash